Andre Rison: Atlanta Falcons

-On April 20, 1990, the Indianapolis Colts traded Rison, Chris Hinton, a fifth round pick in the 1990 NFL Draft, and their first round pick on the 1991 NFL draft to the Atlanta Falcons for their first overall pick and their fourth round pick in the 1990 NFL Draft.
+On April 20, 1990, the Indianapolis Colts traded Rison, Chris Hinton, a fifth-round pick in the 1990 NFL Draft, and their first-round pick on the 1991 NFL draft to the Atlanta Falcons for their first overall pick and their fourth-round pick in the 1990 NFL Draft.
 The Indianapolis Colts used the trade to move up to select Jeff George first overall in the 1990 NFL draft.
 His next season marked the first of five very productive campaigns with the Falcons.
 During these years, Rison finished near the top of most receiving categories, and led all NFL players with 15 receiving touchdowns in 1993.
-Andre Rison was only the 5th Receiver in NFL history to score 60 touchdowns in his first six seasons.
-Rison led the NFL in most receptions in his first four and first five seasons.
+Andre Rison was only the fifth receiver in NFL history to score 60 touchdowns in his first six seasons.
+Rison led the NFL in most receptions in his first five seasons.
 Rison was second in the NFL for most receptions in six seasons.

 Cleveland Browns

 After the 1994 season, Rison signed a lucrative free agent contract with the Cleveland Browns, as operated by Art Modell, who had to take a loan for the signing bonus for a deal was totalled five years for $17 million, which was at the time the most lucrative wide receiver deal ever signed.
 Rison was expected to become the featured receiving threat for the Browns, who had made the playoffs the year before.
 Rison, who had been named to the Pro Bowl in four of his previous six seasons, had career lows in receptions (47), yards (701), touchdowns (3), receptions per game (2.9), and yards per game (43.8).
 Rison also developed a feud with the Cleveland fans, who were angered over the announcement that the team would be relocating to Baltimore to go with his performance, with Rison later stating he had received death threats mailed to him.
 After a home loss to the Packers, Rison, who had been booed by the fans throughout the game, lashed out, stating, "We didn't make the fucking move.
 So, for all the booers, fuck you too.
 I'll be glad when we get to Baltimore, if that's the case.
 We don't have any home-field advantage.
 I've never been booed at home.
 Baltimore's our home.
 Baltimore, here we come."
-Rison, however, did not make the move with the team to Baltimore as he was released to make room for the new first round picks drafted by the Ravens (Ray Lewis and Jonathan Ogden).
+Rison, however, did not make the move with the team to Baltimore as he was released to make room for the new first-round picks drafted by the Ravens (Ray Lewis and Jonathan Ogden).
 He joined the Jacksonville Jaguars in the offseason.